-This URD incorporates the elements of the Annual Financial Report referred to in Article L.451-1-2 of the French Monetary and Financial Code as well as Articles 222-3 and 222-9 of the French Financial Markets Authority (AMF) General Regulation.
+This URD incorporates the elements of the Annual Financial Report referred to in Article L.451-1-2 of the French Monetary and Financial Code as well as Articles 222-3 and 222-9 of the General Regulations of the French Financial Markets Authority (AMF).
 The cross-reference table below makes it possible to identify the information included in the Annual Financial Report in this registration document.

-Page no. Chapter no. Statement by the person responsible for the information contained in the Annual Financial Report 148 9 Separate financial statements 111 to 123 6 Consolidated financial statements 77 to 105 5 Management report - business development analysis 13 to 34 1 - analysis of results 30 to 32 1 - analysis of the financial position 30 to 32 1 - main risks and uncertainties 50 to 54; 59 to 61 3; 4 - key indicators relating to environmental and personnel issues 71 to 72 4 - buybacks by the Company of its own shares 133 to 134 7 Statutory Auditors' Report on the separate financial statements 124 to 127 6 Statutory Auditors' Report on the consolidated financial statements 106 to 110 5 in the Annual Financial Report Separate financial statements Consolidated financial statements Management report - business development analysis - analysis of results - analysis of the financial position - main risks and uncertainties - key indicators relating to environmental and personnel issues - buybacks by the Company of its own shares Statutory Auditors' Report on the separate financial statements Statement by the person responsible for the information contained in the Annual Financial Report Separate financial statements Consolidated financial statements 77 to 105 Management report - business development analysis - analysis of results - analysis of the financial position - main risks and uncertainties 50 to 54; 59 to 61 - key indicators relating to environmental and personnel issues 71 to 72 - buybacks by the Company of its own shares Statutory Auditors' Report on the separate financial statements 124 to 127
+Page no. Chapter no. 1.
+Statement by the person responsible for the information contained in the Annual Financial Report 148 9 2.
+Statutory accounts 111 to 123 6 3.
+Consolidated financial statements 77 to 106 5 4.
+Management report business development analysis 18 to 33 1 analysis of results 28 to 30 1 analysis of the financial position 28 to 30 1 main risks and uncertainties 48 to 53; 58 to 60 3; 4 key indicators relating to environmental and personnel issues 70 to 72 4 buybacks by the Company of its own shares 133 to 134 7 5.
+Statutory Auditors' Report on the statutory accounts 124 to 128 6 6.
+Statutory Auditors' Report on the consolidated financial statements 107 to 110 5